 Our Call Center agents can only search for your pet if your pet was microchipped.
 After-hours dispatchers do not have access to our database and cannot tell you if your pet has been turned in.

-You will need to visit our lost pet page or visit our shelters during normal business hours.
+You will need to click on the link above or visit our shelters during normal business hours.

 In order to walk through our stray kennels you must be 18 years or older.
 Children are not allowed in our stray animal area, even when accompanied by an adult.
 You must provide a valid form of identification.

 If you found a stray animal that is not an emergency, the quickest way for you to turn in a found pet is to visit our shelter front counters.
 Emergency calls should be made for injured, aggressive, sick and suffering, or animals obstructing traffic.

 An officer can be dispatched to pick up the animal from your home.
 Please consider that all calls are handled in a priority manner.
 Requests for pick up can be made during normal business hours, 8:00 a.m. to 5:00 p.m. by calling 951-358-7387

 When turning in a lost pet you must be 18 years or older and have a valid form of identification.

 The pets listed on this web page have been impounded by the County of Riverside Animal Services and are currently located at one of the County of Riverside animal shelters.

 Every attempt has been made to list all dogs and cats impounded in a timely manner; however, there may be circumstances that prevent your pet from being listed.

 If you have located your pet on this web page, please make record of the Animal Identification Number (AID), visit the correct animal shelter during normal operating hours, and bring your valid driver's license or government issued ID with you.